 When doing the research for the trip, I read somewhere that the view from Marquam Hill alone was worth the trip with the Portland Aerial Tram, also as it is only of the 2 aerial trams in the US, so off we went.

-Therefore, it was us – as only tourists, together with doctors, nurses and patients – taking the 4 minutes ride up Marquam Hill to admire the view for a bit (which was indeed great and worth the $4.70 round trip fare) and back again.
+Therefore, it was us – as only tourists, together with doctors, nurses, and patients – taking the 4 minutes to ride up Marquam Hill to admire the view for a bit (which was indeed excellent and worth the $4.70 round trip fare) and back again.

 Deschutes Brewery Public House

-Located in a former auto body shop, about one-third of the huge space is reserved for open / communal seating with a sports bar atmosphere.
-The remainder was in table settling, mostly booths and tables on the sidewalk along the entire building.
+Located in a former auto body shop, about one-third of the enormous space is reserved for open/communal seating with a sports bar atmosphere.
+The remainder was in table settling, mostly booths and tables on the sidewalk along with the entire building.
 Their wall of awards between the open kitchen in the back and the brewery on the side is pretty impressive!
-The decoration was in North-western style so with loads of timber beams and wood gates with intricate wildlife carvings made by a chainsaw artist from Sisters, OR.
+The decoration was in North-western style, so with loads of timber beams and wood gates with intricate wildlife carvings made by a chainsaw artist from Sisters, OR.

 I guess that at least 300 customers can be served simultaneously.
 Still, we had to wait about 45 minutes for a table (we were there at around 7pm), which gave us plenty of time to buy cool souvenirs: some t-shirts and a hop scented car freshener.

-Both the beer and food menus aren’t identical to the tasting room in Bend, but with 26 taps and a daily beer menus, there are plenty of regular, seasonal and limited-edition beers to choose from.
-Sample trays ($12) with 6 beers came in 2 options: the “Classic Tray” and “Brewer’s Choice”, so we tried both and sampled eachother’s tasting trays.
+Both the beer and food menus aren’t identical to the tasting room in Bend, but with 26 taps and daily beer menus, there are plenty of regular, seasonal and limited-edition beers to choose from.
+Sample trays ($12) with 6 beers came in 2 options: the “Classic Tray” and “Brewer’s Choice”, so we tried both and sampled each other’s tasting trays.

-The Brewer’s Choice were more adventurous one and consisted of: Trees of Doom Dunkel, Fresh Picked IPA, Botanic IPA, Black by Hopular Demand, Pinedrops IPA and the Raving Fan IIPA.
-Our favourite ones were the unsuspected fruity and herby beers like the Pacific Wonderland Lager, American Wheat Ale and the Botanic IPA.
+The Brewer’s Choice was more adventurous and consisted of: Trees of Doom Dunkel, Fresh Picked IPA, Botanic IPA, Black by Hopular Demand, Pinedrops IPA and the Raving Fan IIPA.
+Our favorite ones were the unsuspected fruity and herby beers like the Pacific Wonderland Lager, American Wheat Ale, and the Botanic IPA.

 Food-wise, the gourmet pub grub was as good as their beers.
-The kids went for the Mac ‘n Cheese with additional bacon and Chantal opted for the great-tasting Veggie Sauté and I opted for the Elk Burger (Durham Ranch elk, Gruyère cheese, roasted shallot-thyme aioli, sweet field greens, house made American Wheat pickles.
-Bold flavours and damn tasty burger!
+The kids went for the Mac ‘n Cheese with additional bacon, and Chantal opted for the great-tasting Veggie Sauté, and I chose the Elk Burger (Durham Ranch elk, Gruyère cheese, roasted shallot-thyme aioli, sweet field greens, house-made American Wheat pickles.
+Bold flavors and damn tasty burger!